 My child is a 6th grader at Powell and we've been so pleased with the school.
 The teacher have been terrific and the school is very well run.

 John Wesley Powell Middle School is a public middle school in Littleton.
-860 students go to John Wesley Powell Middle School and identify mostly as White, non-Hispanic; Multiracial; and Asian.
+860 students attend John Wesley Powell Middle School and identify mostly as White, non-Hispanic; Multiracial; and Asian.
 11% of the 860 students here get reduced lunch prices.
-The ratio of students to teachers at John Wesley Powell Middle School is 18:1.
+The student to teacher ratio at John Wesley Powell Middle School is 18:1.
 Littleton Academy is one of the nearest middle schools.

 - Ceramics sculpture